-When couples in a healthy marriage fight, they are able to resolve their issues, make peace, and improve their relationship.
+When couples in a healthy marriage argue this way, they are able to resolve their issues, make peace, and improve their relationship.
 Instead of giving each other the silent treatment, fighting over the same issues, and blaming each other over and over again.

 Why do married couples fight?

 Well, there are a lot of different reasons.
-And even triggers that cause’s couples to fight all the time.
+And even triggers that cause couples to fight all the time.